 - guidance and advice

-- drafting or reviewing a standard, multi-sectoral or family integration plan.
+- drafting or reviewing an integration plan.

 The fee to be charged is a maximum of EUR 56.70.
 The fee is equal to the fee for unused appointments in the healthcare and social welfare services.
 The municipality or employment authority may charge a fee only once for one unused and not cancelled appointment.